ChainXim-Team/ChainXim/README.md

 ```

 ## An Example for Beginners
-Pass the following parameters to the main program, which will make ChainXim randomly generate a miner network with 10 nodes, 2 of which are attackers, using the TopologyNetwork model, and the simulation will last for 3000 rounds.
+ChainXim is a discrete-time simulator that iteratively simulates the behaviors of miners and attackers by "rounds".
+In this example, a randomly generated network consisting of 10 nodes will be created.
+This network includes two attackers, who attempt to maximize their mining rewards by inserting as many blocks as possible into the main chain through selfish mining strategies.
+By passing the following parameters to the main program, the simulation will start and run for 3000 rounds.
 ```
 python main.py --total_round 3000 --miner_num 10 --average_block_time 400 --network_type network.TopologyNetwork --attack_type SelfishMining --blocksize 8 --no_compact_outputfile --show_label
 ```